renatoathaydes/wasmin/README.md

 ```

 Besides number types, Wasmin also has `String`, for text, and custom record types.

+> TODO: these types necessarily allocate on the heap.
+How to manage them without a Garbage Collector?

 Strings can be declared as in most other languages: